-A collection of about 50 large network datasets from tens of thousands of nodes and edges to tens of millions of nodes and edges.
+A collection of more than 50 large network datasets from tens of thousands of nodes and edges to tens of millions of nodes and edges.
 In includes social networks, web graphs, road networks, internet networks, citation networks, collaboration networks, and communication networks.

-Talks and tutorials on methods to analyze large network data and ways how to think about networks and how to model them at the level of network structure, evolution and dynamics of diffusion and cascading behavior in networks.
+Tutorials on using SNAP, on methods to analyze large network data, on ways how to think about networks and how to model them at the level of network structure, and on methods to study evolution and dynamics of diffusion and cascading behavior in networks.

 Papers on the structure and evolution of large networks, models to think about them and algorithms to computationally analyze the network structure.